pact-foundation/pact-jvm/pact-jvm-provider-maven/README.md

 As for normal requests (see Modifying the requests before they are sent), a state change request can be modified before it is sent.
 Set `stateChangeRequestFilter` to a Groovy script on the provider that will be called before the request is made.

+#### Teardown calls for state changes [version 3.2.5/2.4.7+]

+You can enable teardown state change calls by setting the property `<stateChangeTeardown>true</stateChangeTeardown>` on the provider.
+This will add an `action` parameter to the state change call.
+The setup call before the test will receive `action=setup`, and then a teardown call will be made afterwards to the state change URL with `action=teardown`.

 ## Verifying pact files from a pact broker [version 3.1.1+/2.3.1+]

 You can setup your build to validate against the pacts stored in a pact broker.
 The pact plugin will query